KentenRoth/100DaysOfCode/README.md

 Today I am going to be reading Clean Code.
 I got the book, and I am going to dive into it tonight.
 I have goals for the weekend, and I didn't make a lot of extra time for reading.
 So tonight will be me, Clean Code, and a notebook for some notes.
 I am excited to get into this book and learn more and hopefully understand it well enough to apply it to my coding.

 ---

+Tonight I am not feeling well and decided I would do more reading of Clean Code.

+---